cfryerdev/artillery-plugin-tls-cert-loader/readme.md

 # Artillery.io Plugin: TLS Cert Loader
 This plugin is intended to be used to attach tls cert files to requests.
 Should work with CERT, PFX, KEY, CA, and others.

+Note: This plugin will take the plugin.config properties, load the files provided, and then append to the config.tls node with the same name.
+Anything already there will be replaced.

 ### How to add to your project

 First off install the package...